Will your home drain the lifeblood of your finances?

 Closing a loan fast depends on 3 things:

-• how fast you provide requested documentation
+- how fast you provide requested documentation

-• your loan officer and the procedures that the mortgage company has in place
+- your loan officer and the procedures that the mortgage company has in place

-• how responsive are the third party companies involved (appraiser, title company, insurance company
+- how responsive are the third party companies involved (appraiser, title company, insurance company

 If you’re on a deadline, make sure your loan officer is responsive and available, but also ask for a detailed timeframe of the loan process (and hold him to it!).
 What you want to look for is something like this:

-3. The appraisal is ordered and paid for as soon as the initial disclosures are signed – it should take 1-2 days for the appraisal to schedule, and 3-5 days for the report to be back (some appraisers are fast and some take longer).
+- The appraisal is ordered and paid for as soon as the initial disclosures are signed – it should take 1-2 days for the appraisal to schedule, and 3-5 days for the report to be back (some appraisers are fast and some take longer).

-4. Re-submit to underwriting as soon as the value appraisal comes back satisfactory.
+- Re-submit to underwriting as soon as the value appraisal comes back satisfactory.
 At this point, you should already have your conditional approval and all the documents requested by the underwriter.
 If everything is organized right, you will get a clear to close.

-don’t waste your time if all you’re getting is a vague promise over the phone that “we will get it closed, don’t worry”.
+Don’t waste your time if all you’re getting is a vague promise over the phone that “we will get it closed, don’t worry”.

-Get it in writing – at least you’ll have some ammo for your legal complaint to the Utah Division Of Real Estate if things go south.
+If you’re getting the run-around, get it in writing – at least you’ll have some ammo for your legal complaint to the Utah Division Of Real Estate if things go south.

 As in, before the golden carriage turns into a pumpkin, or you come to your senses.